Portugal PM Passos Coelho briefs president on 'deal'

 Earlier he held a series of meetings with Paulo Portas of the CDS-PP, who resigned as foreign minister on Tuesday.

-Mr Passos Coelho, who refused to accept Mr Portas's resignation, said the latter had told him "it was a personal decision and does not involve the support of the CDS-PP for the government".'No contagion'
+Mr Passos Coelho, who refused to accept Mr Portas's resignation, said the latter had told him "it was a personal decision and does not involve the support of the CDS-PP for the government".

 President Cavaco Silva is due to begin talks with the parties on Monday.